NunoMarquesRM/SnakeGame/README.md

 - **Snake Growth**: The snake grows longer each time it eats food
 - **Food Collection**: Collect food items to increase your score
 - **Collision Detection**:
-  - Wall collisions (game ends if snake hits the screen boundaries)
+  - Wall collisions (lose a life if snake hits the screen boundaries)
-  - Self collisions (game ends if snake hits its own body)
+  - Self collisions (lose a life if snake hits its own body)
+- **Multiple Lives**: Start with 3 lives and continue playing after collisions
 - **Score Tracking**: Keep track of your score as you collect food
+- **Dynamic Difficulty**: Game speed increases as your score grows, making it progressively more challenging

 ### Visual Elements
-- **Snake**: White square segments that follow the head's movement
-- **Food**: Small blue circles that appear at random positions
+- **Colorful Snake**:
+  - Green head for easy identification
+  - Colorful body segments in light green, yellow, orange, and red
+- **Dynamic Food**:
+  - Colorful food items that change color when eaten
+  - Visual effect (size change) when food appears
+- **Starry Background**:
+  - Navy blue background with randomly placed stars
+  - Light blue border around the game area
+- **Enhanced Scoreboard**:
+  - Bold text for better visibility
-- **Scoreboard**: White text displaying current score at the top of the screen
+  - Displays current score and remaining lives
-- **Game Over Screen**: Centered "GAME OVER" message when the game ends
+  - Red "GAME OVER" message with larger font
+  - Final score display after game over

 ### Technical Features
 - **Modular Design**: Code organized into separate modules for better maintainability